dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     FragColor = vec4(color, 1.0);
 }
 ```
-Now we just have to create a shaderClass object with these 2 shaders and pass it to GenerateCubemap() function.
+Next, we create a ShaderClass object using these two shaders and pass it to GenerateCubemap() function.
 ```cpp
 Shader cubemapShader("./cubemapShader.vert", "./cubemapShader.frag", "cubemap");
 cubemapShader.Activate();
 ...
 GLuint cubemapTexture = textureUtilitiesObject.GenerateCubemap(hdrTexture.ID, cubemapShader);
 ```
-Now we can start writing `GenerateCubemap` function which will genrate a cubemap from provided HDR texture and this shader.
-We will start with `cubemapTexture` initialization, allocating memory for each cube face, setting some standard texture parameters.
-Then we will setup the framebuffer and renderbuffer objects and bind the hdr texture and shader.
-At last, we will render this texture onto each cube map face.
+Now we can start writing `GenerateCubemap` function which will generate a cubemap from provided HDR texture and this shader.
+The function begins by initializing the `cubemapTexture`, allocating memory for each cube face, and configuring standard texture parameters.
+Next, we set up the framebuffer and renderbuffer objects, bind the HDR texture, and attach the shader.
+Finally, we draw the HDR texture onto each cubemap face.
 ```cpp
 GLuint TextureUtilities::GenerateCubemap(GLuint& hdrTexture, Shader &shader) {